fderepas/unix_memo/recompiling_the_kernel.md

 tar xf linux-6.9.9.tar.xz
 cd linux-6.9.9/
 ```
-Do something dumb like partching the kernel to return values above 255 for a process (just an example to test a patch):
+Do something <span name="patch">dumb</span> like patching the kernel to return values above 255 for a process (just an example to test a patch):

 ```
 sed -i -e 's/\(error_code.*\)0xff/\10xfffffff/' kernel/exit.c